 Is this verse speaking of the Resurrection of Christ, as we see in the KJB?

-Or does it speak of raising up Jesus by means of the Incarnation when He was made of a woman, as the NKJV has it?
+Or does it speak of raising up Jesus by means of the Incarnation when He was made of a woman, as the NKJV, NASB and ESV have it?
+This would be the heresy called "Incarnational Sonship"

-Or was there a Day when God BECAME the Father of Jesus, and thus He is not the eternal Son, as we see in the NIV, NET, Holman, Jehovah Witness NWT and Catholic New Jerusalem bible?
+Or was there a Day when God BECAME the Father of Jesus, and thus He is not the eternal Son, as we see in the NASB 2020 edition, NIV, NET, Holman, Jehovah Witness NWT and Catholic New Jerusalem bible?

 This verse, as it stands in the KJB, clearly refers to the resurrection of the Lord Jesus Christ, and God the Father "begetting" Him from the dead.